 Scholar Recognition Dinner

 Invited students are honored for their academic achievement and are welcomed into the UNLV family.
-The dinner gives student and their parents the opportunity to meet the president, and interact with deans, faculty members and advisors from UNLV.
+The dinner gives students and their parents the opportunity to meet the president, and interact with deans, faculty members and advisors from UNLV.

 School of Life Sciences and Department of Mathematics Tutoring Centers